-Hostname and process information may be viewed as sensitive, yet again, this is exceedingly useful to operations.
-Implementations may provide a means to disguise this information, so that it does not describe the real hostname or process ID of a process, but instead pseduonyms that can still be used in communications with any operations team.
+Host name and process information may be viewed as sensitive, yet again, this is exceedingly useful to operations.
+Implementations may provide a means to disguise this information, so that it does not describe the real hostname or process ID of a process, but instead pseudonyms that can still be used in communications with any operations team.

-8.3 Internationalisation
+9.3 Internationalization

-The WS-BaseFault specification makes no statement upon which langauge error descriptions are in.
+The WS-BaseFault specification makes no statement upon which language error descriptions are described..